-Verizon Q2 beats on $1.07 EPS, $30.5B in sales, plans $1B in ‘synergies’ in Oath
+Verizon Q2 meets on $0.96 EPS, $30.5B in sales declines 2% YOY, plans $1B in ‘synergies’ in Oath

 Twitter’s user growth goes nowhere and the stock is collapsing

 Verizon Communications has been investing in building out new areas of business like media and wireless services to offset declines in legacy products like fixed telephony, and today it released Q2 results that underscored that strategy.
-Verizon reported earnings per share of $1.07 and revenues of $30.5 billion, citing growth in wireless customers (which now total 114.5 million users) and its recent acquisition of Yahoo for $4.5 billion as two important milestones.
+Verizon reported adjusted earnings per share of $0.96 (with GAAP EPS of $1.07), and revenues of $30.5 billion, citing growth in wireless customers (which now total 114.5 million users) and its recent acquisition of Yahoo for $4.5 billion as two important milestones.

-Both figures beat analysts’ estimates respectively of $0.96 and $29.91 billion, but that is not the whole story.
-Sales were down two percent compared to a year ago (which were $30.53 billion): that’s a sign that while Verizon continues to rebuild, it may still take time to translate to overall revenue growth.
+The first figure met analysts’ estimates, while the second beat, respectively at $0.96 and $29.91 billion.
+But that is not the whole story.
+Sales were down two percent compared to a year ago (which were $30.53 billion), and that EPS figure was also down two cents year-on-year.
+Those are signs that while Verizon continues to rebuild, it may still take time to translate to overall revenue growth.
 In particular, wireless revenues of $21.3 billion were down 1.9 percent compared with Q2 2016.

 (As a point of comparison, Verizon’s legacy business generated only $7.8 billion in revenues in the quarter, essentially flat on last year.)